twof/CLSwift/README.md

 -l <Int>    Sets leg number of legs
 ```

-This could be triggered if no parameters where supplied for `-l` for example which would look like this
+This could be triggered if no parameters were supplied for `-l` for example which would look like this

 ```bash
 $ ./example hello 1 2 -f -l